hbahk/kspecdr/README.md

-# kspecdr
+# `kspecdr`
-Reduction pipeline for KSPEC instrument based on 2drdr software
+Reduction pipeline for KSPEC instrument based on 2drdr software.
+.